cloudmesh/classes/docs/source/overview.rst

 Grading
 ----------------------------------------------------------------------

-Grading for homework will be done within a week for submission on due date.
+Grading for homework will be done within a week for submission on the due date.
 For homework that were submitted beyond the due date, the grading will be done within 2-3 weeks after the submission.
-Some homework can not be delivered late and a 10% grade reduction will be given.
-We will be clearly mark such mandatory deadlines.
+A 10% grade reduction will be given.
+Some homework can not be delivered late (which will be clearly marked and 0 points will be given if late.
+These are mostly related to setting up your account and communicating to us your account names.)

 It is the student’s responsibility to upload submissions well ahead of the deadline to avoid last minute problems with network connectivity,